US STOCKS-Wall St closes higher on eve of Fed decision; investors assess earnings

 By Sinéad Carew and Amruta Khandekar

-Oct 31 (Reuters) - Wall Street's main indexes closed higher on Tuesday as investors looked ahead the Federal Reserve's monetary policy update while they digested a mixed batch of earnings reports.
+Oct 31 (Reuters) - Wall Street's main indexes ended Tuesday's session with gains as investors looked ahead to the Federal Reserve's monetary policy update while they digested a mixed batch of earnings reports.

-The Fed kicked off a two-day monetary policy meeting at which the central bank is widely expected to hold interest rates steady.
-Investors will monitor Fed Chair Jerome Powell's comments for clues about its future plans.
+The Fed kicked off a two-day monetary policy meeting.
+The central bank is widely expected to hold interest rates steady on Wednesday, and investors will monitor its statement and Fed Chair Jerome Powell's comments for clues about its plans.

-Investors were also reacting to disappointing earnings reports and showed jitters over geopolitics.
+Optimism that the Fed would pause rate hikes was offset by reactions to disappointing earnings reports and jitters over geopolitics.

-Shares in heavy-machinery maker CaterpillarCAT.N fell as signs of slowing machinery demand overshadowed a quarterly earnings beat.
-And drugmaker Amgen's AMGN.Ostock lost ground as third-quarter sales of some high-profile medicines were below expectations.
+Shares in heavy-machinery maker CaterpillarCAT.Nsank 6.7% as signs of slowing demand overshadowed a quarterly earnings beat.
+And drugmaker Amgen's AMGN.Ostock fell 2.8% as third-quarter sales of some high-profile medicines were below expectations.

-But with 10-year Treasury yields up just slightly, some investors took the opportunity to look for bargains after recent weakness in stocks, said Sameer Samana, Senior Global Market Strategist at Wells Fargo Investment Institute.
+But with 10-year Treasury yields up just slightly for much of the day, some investors looked for bargains in light of recent weakness in stocks, said Sameer Samana, Senior Global Market Strategist at Wells Fargo Investment Institute.

 "All roads right now lead back to long-term rates which impact equities," said Samana, adding that in stocks some investors may be encouraged by the idea that, "the recent sell-off brings us back to fairly valued from over-valued levels."

 However the strategist was wary of upcoming events that could be huge catalysts for bonds and in turn equities.
-Along with the Fed's policy update, he will also watch the U.S. Treasury Department's announcement about its financing plans.
+Along with the Fed's policy update, he is also waiting for the U.S. Treasury Department's financing plans due out on Wednesday.

 Analysts have said it is likely to boost the size of auctions for bills, notes, and bonds in the fourth quarter to fund a widening budget deficit.
 This would cause rates to rise further and hurt stocks, according to Wells Fargo's Samana.

-And on Friday, equity investors will also be monitoring the October U.S. jobs report and the Treasury market's reaction.
+On Friday, investors will also monitor the October U.S. jobs report and the Treasury market's reaction.

 "Today's move back into positive territory is on the growing consensus the Fed is more likely to hold off on any more rate hikes this year," said Greg Bassuk, chief executive of AXS Investments in New York.